lowl1f3/Gerbera-Script/README.md

 ## About script

-Script on PowerShell for Windows automating downloading and configuring programs and other useful stuff
+A PowerShell script for Windows that automates program startup and configuration and other useful stuff

 ## Programs